Q. What causes hearing loss?

 • Follow the 60/60 rule: When you listen to music with a personal audio device, listen at no louder than 60% volume for no more than 60 minutes a day.

-• Choose over-the-ear headphones, as they don’t sit as close to the eardrum.
+• Choose over-the-ear headphones, as they don’t sit in the ear canal and as close to the eardrum.

 • Take advantage of smartphone apps that monitor the volume level of your smartphone for you.